web-warrior/AlaskaAir-AuroDemoV3/README.md

 (v3 is based off Alaska Airlines' open source Auro Demo v2 build)

-Auro Demo v3 was created as a result of migrating the "Auro Demo v2" project to Vite/React v19 build.
-Auro v3 has additional web components and updated custom UI features implemented using the Auro Design System UI tokens and web components.
-Additional updates will be forthcoming.
+Auro Demo v3 was created as a result of migrating the "Auro Demo v2" project to Vite/React v19 build and adding Lit to build reusable components.
+Auro v3 will eventually have additional web components and a few custom UI features to demonstrate some unique use cases using the Auro Design System.
+Stay tuned for additional updates coming soon.

-Auro Demo v2 project is a scaffold projecto of a simple single page demo that uses Sass and Create React App.
+Auro Demo v2 project was created in 2021 by Alaska Airlines and is a scaffold project of a simple single page demo that uses Sass and Create React App.

-* Send any inquires via email to: inquiry.webwarrior@gmail.com
+* Send any inquires about Aruo Demo v3 to: inquiry.webwarrior@gmail.com